Highway to Heaven: Cancellation

-30 year run on NBC network
+Michael Landon's 30-year run on NBC network

 The cancellation of Highway to Heaven also marked the end of Landon's 30-year relationship with NBC, in which he co-starred on Bonanza and Little House on the Prairie; on the latter, like with Highway to Heaven, he also served as an executive producer and director for the majority of episodes.
 Landon's last public appearance was on NBC, as a guest on The Tonight Show Starring Johnny Carson, less than two months before he died in July 1991.
 During his 30-year run on NBC primetime programming, he was a frequent host of special events and co-hosted nearly a decade of Rose Bowl Parade coverage broadcast worldwide, along with KNBC anchor Kelly Lange.

-Broadcast history and Nielsen ratings
+Broadcast history and nielsen ratings

 For its first three seasons, Highway to Heaven consistently ranked among the Top 25 shows on network TV.
 Part of NBC's success for 1984–1985 was a result of the show's popularity.